Jon Ossoff: Environment

-He accepts the Scientific opinion on climate change, and has said that "climate change is a threat to our security and prosperity".
+He accepts the scientific consensus on climate change, and has said that "climate change is a threat to our security and prosperity".
 He supports U.S. participation in the Paris Agreement.
 He is not in favor of the Green New Deal.
-Ossoff is pro GHG restrictions, and in 2017, he advocated investigations into failures to enforce environmental laws.
-He supports protection of endangered species and habitats, and he criticized the Trump administration's rollbacks of environmental standards.

-In 2022, U.S. Senator Jon Ossoff blocked a proposed titanium mine in the Okefenokee Swamp after the U.S. Fish and Wildlife Service warned of severe potential damage to the wildlife refuge.
+In 2022, Ossoff blocked a proposed titanium mine in the Okefenokee Swamp after the U.S. Fish and Wildlife Service warned of severe potential damage to the wildlife refuge.
 The mine was proposed by Twin Pines Minerals LLC in 2018.